 - What work am I doing on MEOW?

 - How did it go?

+- Introduce the concept of network events.

 - Write this last

 2.1 Problem

 In its current implementation, MEOW is able to trigger jobs based on changes to monitored local files.
 This covers a the range of scenarios where the data processing workflow involves the creation, modification, or removal of files.
 By monitoring file events, MEOW's event-based scheduler can dynamically execute tasks as soon as the required conditions are met, ensuring efficient and timely processing of the data.
 Since the file monitor is triggered by changes to local files, MEOW is limited to local workflows.